 10 Celebrities Who Support Native American Rights

 By Chiara Spagnoli Gabardi

-Take the feast of Thanksgiving for instance.
 The allegedly idyllic partnership between 17th Century European Pilgrims and New England Indians that involved sharing a meal back in 1637 didn’t quite go as we were told.

 Although there was a large civil rights movement led by the likes of Martin Luther King, the Black Panthers and Malcolm X in the 60s and 70s, this hasn’t translated into furthering Native rights much.

-At this point, you may be wondering: is there any good news about the status of North America’s indigenous people?
-Well…kind of.
-Recently, Leo DiCaprio recently made headlines for making a short speech about Native rights at the Golden Globes.
+Leo DiCaprio made headlines for making a short speech about Native rights at the Golden Globes.
 And fortunately, a small but powerful number of other celebrities have been slowly but surely shedding light on the plight of the First Nations people of North America, too.

-Here’s our list of 10 awesome celebrities who support Native American rights.
+To celebrate their efforts, here’s our list of 10 awesome celebrities who support Native American rights.

+10 Celebrities Who Support Native American Rights